When my editor asked me to check out castles in Belgium, I conjured images of opulent palaces and imposing châteaux. Instead I found something better.

 4317 Faimes – les Waleffes, Belgium

-Portions of this article appeared in the Providence Sunday Journal and other newspapers.
-To order reprint rights, contact Distant Dwellings.
+This is an archived version of an article that originally appeared in the Providence Sunday Journal and other newspapers.
+Addresses and other details may not be current.
+To request an updated version and reprint rights, contact Distant Dwellings.